PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 This can be used for getting more information on the PostgreSQL database types or changing the typecast functions used for the connection.
 See the description of the :class:`DbTypes` class for details.

 .. versionadded:: 5.0

+.. attribute:: DB.adapter

+    A class with some helper functions for adapting parameters

+This can be used for building queries with parameters.
+You normally will not need this, as you can use the :class:`DB.query_formatted` method.

+.. versionadded:: 5.0